secrakib/Bengali_Malicious_Memes/README.md

 ## 📌 Overview

 Traditional content moderation approaches often rely on **topic-based or binary classification** (hate vs. non-hate).
-This project introduces a **culturally aware, communicative-intent-driven framework** for Bengali memes, aiming to detect nuanced intents in multimodal content.
+This project introduces a **culturally aware**, ... for Bengali memes, aiming to detect nuanced intents in multimodal content.

 ### Why it Matters
 1. Automated Detection: Replaces manual user reporting with a fast, automated system for more efficient content moderation.

-2. Proactive Intervention: Moves beyond reacting to hate speech by identifying the subtle, inflammatory, and sarcastic content that often precedes it.
+2. Proactive Intervention: Moves beyond reacting to hate speech by identifying the subtle, X, and sarcastic content that often precedes it.

 3. Precise Threat Analysis: Distinguishes between generally hostile groups and targeted hate-speech creators for more effective moderation.